What do I do if I see a snake?

 How much does your service cost?

-We charge a flat rate free of $110, regardless of Snake, travel time, time of day or location.
+Please contact us for pricing.
 Most snake catching services charge a myriad of additional costs depending on how the job goes, but who needs that extra stress with a potentially deadly snake in their home?
+Are pricing is simple and fair.

 How can I pay?